metno/S-ENDA-documentation/source/catalog_service_API.rst

 - A quick-start based on the `OSGeo-Live <https://live.osgeo.org/en/index.html>`__ project is available at https://osgeo.github.io/OSGeoLive-doc/en/quickstart/pycsw_quickstart.html

-The PyCSW implementation available on the `S-ENDA-Prototype <https://github.com/metno/S-ENDA-Prototype>`__  repository and is composed by two main docker containers orchestrated by docker-compose.
+The PyCSW implementation available on the `S-ENDA-Prototype <https://github.com/metno/S-ENDA-Prototype>`__  repository is composed by two main docker containers orchestrated by docker-compose.

 * pycsw container: pycsw service running as a WSGI application under the apache web-server
 * postgresql container:  PostgreSQL with PostGIS extension used by pycsw as backend database